josephrodini/Pewlett-Hackard-Analysis/README.md

 ## Mentorship Program

 Three csv files (employees, titles, and dept_emp) were merged together with inner join.
 The results were filtered by birthdate and current employment status.
-The resulting table tells us that:
+[The resulting table (as well as the query used to generate it)](https://github.com/josephrodini/Pewlett-Hackard-Analysis/blob/main/mentorship_eligibility.PNG) tells us that:

 - The table contains employee number, first name, last name, birth date, from date, to date and title.
 - 1549 employeees are eligible for the mentorship program.